Sunset Dinner Cruises in Hawaii: The Ultimate Parents' Night Out

 A few ways to elevate your sunset cruise from great to unforgettable:

 • Skip checking your phone during the cruise.
-The babysitter will call if there is an emergency.
+The auntie watching the kids will call if there is an emergency.
 Otherwise, be present.

-• If it is whale season, bring binoculars - you will see so much more detail on the breaches and tail slaps
+• If it is whale season, bring binoculars.
+You'll see so much more detail on the breaches and tail slaps.

-That is worth being late because you could not find your sandal.
+That is worth being late because you couldn't find your slipper.
 Every single time.